SB 326 VS SB 721 Deck Inspections

 Scope:

-• Applies to HOA buildings containing two or more dwelling units.
+• Applies to homeowners’ association (HOA) buildings containing two or more dwelling units.

-• Assesses the inspection of load-bearing structures of Elevated Exterior Elements, such as decks and balcony.
+• Focuses on the inspection of load-bearing structures of elevated exterior elements, such as decks, balconies, and walkways, ensuring their safety and structural integrity.

 Inspection Requirements:

-• Mandates periodic inspections of load-bearing structures every 9 years.
+• Mandates periodic inspections of load-bearing structures every 9 years to ensure continued safety and compliance with building standards.

 Disclosure Obligations:

-• Requires property owners to provide written notice of inspections to all homeowners and the homeowners’ association HOA.
+• Property owners are required to provide written notice to all homeowners and the homeowners’ association (HOA) prior to inspections, ensuring transparency and clear communication.

 Enforcement: